elysewong/recipes-analysis/README.md

 To evaluate my model, I use Root Mean Squared Error (RMSE).
 RMSE is the most appropriate metric for this regression problem as it penalizes large errors more heavily than MAE, which matters more as dramatically over- or under-predicting a recipe’s complexity is more harmful than being slightly off.
 Classification metrics like accuracy or F1-score are not suitable because this is not a classification task.
 By framing the problem as regression and evaluating with RMSE, the model aligns with both the structure of the data and the goal of predicting continuous user ratings.

 ## Baseline Model

-I built a regression model to predict the number of steps (n_steps) in a recipe using only information that would be available at prediction time, such as nutritional values, ingredient count, and preparation time.
-My baseline model was a multiple linear regression with 11 quantitative features: minutes, n_ingredients, calories, total_fat_pdv, sugar_pdv, sodium_pdv, protein_pdv, saturated_fat_pdv, carbohydrates_pdv, protein_grams, and protein_calorie_ratio.
-All of these variables are quantitative and continuous and the dataset did not include any ordinal or nominal features in the baseline model, so no encoding was required.
-I standardized all numeric features using a StandardScaler inside a ColumnTransformer to better analyze the coefficients of the Linear Regression model.
+For my baseline model, I attempt to use a linear regression model to predict the target variable, n_steps.
+The model utilizes three quantitative features: minutes, n_ingredients, and avg_rating.
+I utilize a Pipeline and ColumnTransformer to handle different preprocessing needs.
+Specifically, the avg_rating feature contains missing values, so I transformed using a Pipeline that first applies mean imputation (SimpleImputer) and then scales the result (StandardScaler).
+The remaining numerical features, minutes and n_ingredients, are also transformed via StandardScaler.
+Although standard scaling does not inherently improve the prediction accuracy of a LinearRegression model, applying it to all input features is beneficial to ensures all features are on a comparable scale.
+Finally, the preprocessed features are fed into the LinearRegression model, and the model's performance on the unseen test data is evaluated using Root Mean Squared Error (RMSE) and the R-squared score, which measures the proportion of the target's variance explained by the features

-The model achieved an RMSE of approximately 5.7046 and an R² of 0.1974.
+The model achieved an RMSE of approximately 5.7564 and an R² of 0.1828.
 This indicates that the model captures a moderate amount of variance (~20%) but cannot represent the nonlinear relationships between features and recipe complexity.
-While the model captures a meaningful amount of variance in step count, I would not consider it “good” yet, because recipe complexity often depends on nonlinear interactions.
+While the model captures a minor amount of variance in step count, I would not consider it “good” yet, because recipe complexity often depends on nonlinear interactions.
 For example, high-calorie recipes with many ingredients tend to have more steps.
 A linear model is restricted to modeling straight-line relationships, so it struggles to capture these patterns.
 This sets the stage for an improved model, a Random Forest, that can account for nonlinear structure in the data.

 ## Final Model

 ## Fairness Analysis
+The fairness analysis was conducted using a Permutation Test to assess if the RandomForestRegressor model performs differently across distinct user demographics, specifically defined by the recipes' sugar content.
+Group X (High-Sugar) consisted of recipes with a Percent Daily Value for Sugar (sugar_pdv) ≥ 12.0 (the data median), serving as a proxy for "bakers" or "sugar lovers," while Group Y (Low-Sugar) consisted of recipes with sugar_pdv < 12.0.
+The chosen *evaluation metric* was Root Mean Squared Error (RMSE), and the *Test Statistic* was the difference, High-Sugar Group RMSE − Low-Sugar Group RMSE.
+Our *Null Hypothesis* was that the model is fair, meaning the error difference is zero.
+The *Alternative Hypothesis* was that the model is unfair, with a higher error for the High-Sugar group.
+The test yielded an Observed Test Statistic of 2.5002 (with the High-Sugar Group RMSE  = 4.9497 and Low-Sugar Group RMSE = 2.4495).

+Running 1,000 permutations resulted in a P-value of 0.3337.
+Since this p-value is greater than the significance level (α = 0.05), we fail to reject the Null Hypothesis.
+There is no statistically significant evidence that the model performs worse for the High-Sugar group.
+The relevance of this finding indicates that the quality of service (prediction accuracy of step count) is equitable.
+Both "bakers" and "savory lovers" can rely on the model equally, preventing the unequal user experience that would occur if the model were biased against a specific dietary subpopulation.